jcoliz/MsSentinel.HandsOnLab.1/README.md

 # Microsoft Sentinel Hands On Lab #1

-When this lab is complete, you will set up a Microsoft Sentinel workspace, and connect a Codeless Connector Platform-based connector to a synthetic API endpoint.
-With that in place, you'll explore common components deployed in a Microsoft Sentinel solution, including: Workbooks, parsers, and analytics rules.
+When this lab is complete, participants will set up a Microsoft Sentinel workspace, and connect a Codeless Connector Platform-based connector to a live API endpoint.
+With that in place, they'll explore common components deployed in a Microsoft Sentinel solution, including: Workbooks, parsers, and analytics rules.

 ## Prerequisites

-In order to follow the instructions shown here, and run this sample, you will first need:
+To participate in this lab, you will first need:

 * An Azure Account.
 Set up a [Free Azure Account](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) to get started.
 * [Azure CLI tool with Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#azure-cli)